Merkoba/Hue/configuration.md

 "global_settings_default_chat_crop_limit"
 >How many chat messages to hold in the chat area by default.

+"global_settings_default_autoconnect"
+>Whether a user re-connects on socket disconnections by default.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.